-The following is a summary of important provisions of the Stock Option Plan.
+The following is a summary of certain material provisions of the Stock Option Plan as it exists in its current form, which was last approved by Shareholders at a meeting held on August 28, 2018.
 It is not a comprehensive discussion of all of the terms and conditions of the Stock Option Plan.
 Readers are advised to review the full text of the Stock Option Plan to fully understand all terms and conditions of the Stock Option Plan.
 A copy of the Stock Option Plan can be obtained by contacting the Corporation's Corporate Secretary.